What are Critical Raw Materials?

 Choosing refurbished equipment also comes with many environmental, cost and performance benefits.
 Techbuyer has over 225,500 IT parts in stock that all undergo rigorous testing before re-sell, providing performance that matches or exceeds that of brand new.

 It’s not always necessary to completely replace your equipment though when the performance of your desktops, laptops or servers dip.
-Simple component refreshes for laptops and desktops example can likely more than double their usual lifespan equipment and eliminate the need to replace entirely.
+Simple for laptops and desktops example can likely more than double their usual lifespan equipment and eliminate the need to replace entirely.
 The same applies to data centres and IT Infrastructure, which can also be upgraded to performance need.

 Techbuyer and the University of East London recently proved that older generations of servers perform as well as, or better than, new IT equipment.
 Find out more about our research below.

 When not deemed useful anymore, we know that businesses in particular store unused phones and equipment due to worries about data leakages.
 This in fact poses a bigger security risk than using an IT Asset Disposition service.
 Used by world-wide organisations such as NASA, the Techbuyer ITAD service gives complete reassurance that all data is completely erased, with a certificate presented to the business at the end of the process to clarify this.
 Along with major security benefits, ITAD is an environmentally friendly and cost-effective alternative to storing or recycling.